 - a proper and segregated relationship between government and the institutions of commerce, marriage, family, and church

-Despite a general unease about the fearsome power and relentless expansion of government, Dayton learned the following political arts and sciences over 20 years of comprehensive and challenging work experience:
+Dayton learned the following political arts and sciences during 23 years of comprehensive and challenging professional experience:

 - issue research and analysis